MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

   - `myoutput.h5` -> `myoutput.gpkg`
   - `mypath/myoutput` -> `mypath/myoutput.gpkg`

-  _New in version 0.6.0_
+  > _Added in version 0.6.0_

+- `fsspec_kwargs` (_optional_; default:
+  `'{"default_cache_type": "all", "default_block_size": 8388608`): JSON object
+  representing keyword arguments to pass to the [fsspec.url_to_fs] function when reading granule files.  **ADVANCED:** Normal usage should leave this input blank, meaning that the default value will be used, which prioritizes algorithm speed over minimizing data transfer volume.

+  > _Added in version 0.8.0_

+- `processes` (_optional_; default: number of available CPUs): Number of processes to use for parallel processing.  **ADVANCED:** Normal usage should leave this input blank, meaning that the algorithm will use all available CPUs.
+This input is intended only for performance profiling purposes.

+  > _Added in version 0.8.0_

-- `scalene_args` (_optional_): Arguments to pass to [Scalene] for performance profiling.
-Normal usage should leave this argument blank.
+- `scalene_args` (_optional_; default: none): Arguments to pass to [Scalene] for performance profiling.  **ADVANCED:** Normal usage should leave this argument blank, meaning that Scalene will _not_ be used.
+This input is intended only for performance profiling purposes.

-  Fill this in if you want to collect performance metrics (i.e.  CPU and RAM usage).
-The recommended value for this input is `--reduced-profile` (see below for more advanced usage).
-When used, you will find `profile.html` in your algorithm output folder.

-  When this input is supplied, the algorithm will be run via the `scalene` command, and the value of this input will be passed as arguments to the command.
-For a list of the available command-line options, see
+  When this input is supplied, the algorithm will be run via the `scalene` command for collecting performance metrics (i.e.  CPU and RAM usage), and the value of this input will be passed as arguments to the command.
+For a list of available command-line options, see
   <https://github.com/plasma-umass/scalene?tab=readme-ov-file#scalene>.

+  By default, the name of the profile output file is `profile.html` (placed in your job's output folder).
+If you specify the `--json` flag, it will be named `profile.json`.
+If you specify the `--cli` flag, it will be named `profile.txt`.

-  Starting with `--reduced-profile` produces a relatively brief report that may aid in more quickly identifying hotspots than a full profile would.
-However, to produce a full profile where you want to use all of Scalene's default values, you must supply _some_ value for this input, so the simplest valid Scalene option is `--on`.
-Otherwise, as mentioned above, when no value is supplied for this input, Scalene will not be used at all.
+  If you want to use all of Scalene's default values (i.e.  not specify any override values), you cannot leave this input blank, otherwise Scalene will not be used at all (as mentioned above).
+In this case, you must supply _some_ value for this input, so the simplest valid Scalene option is `--on`.

-  > **Note:** Since no browser is available in DPS, when any value is
-  > supplied for this input, the `--no-browser` option will be included to
-  > prevent Scalene from attempting to open a browser.
-However, the `--web`
+  **Note:** Since no browser is available in DPS, when any value is supplied for this input, the `--no-browser` option will be included to prevent Scalene from attempting to open a browser.
-  > option will also be included, which will produce HTML output to a file named
-  > `profile.html`.

-  _New in version 0.7.0_
+  > _Added in version 0.7.0_

+  > _Changed in version 0.8.0_: Specifying the `--json` flag changes the name of
+  > the profile output file to `profile.json` and specifying `--cli` changes it
+  > to `profile.txt`.

 ### Specifying an AOI